 After his mother’s death in 2013, Hsu turned his longstanding interest in the social and technological constitution of bodies to the more personal consideration of race, history, and heritage.
 Traveling to China for the first time, Hsu discovered among his mother’s possessions an archive of family letters and photographs documenting life in the years immediately following the 1949 revolution, when his family was separated and his parents unable to return to their Shanghai home.
 Elements of the archive appear throughout this series, simply titled The Shanghai Project.
 Hsu deploys these personal artifacts using a variety of digital processing techniques as a way of navigating the gaps and traces of cultural memory and individual consciousness within the digital realm.
 Family photographs recur in varied states of opacity within fields of warping pixels.
 The images are manipulated digitally using photo editing software, scanning, and re-photographing, as well as through material interventions.
 After being printed onto aluminum sheets, Hsu builds up the surfaces of the works with drips and protrusions of pigmented silicone.
 These works occupy the site of the mind and body striated by the flux of information.
 As the artist notes, The Shanghai Project engages “how the personal registers through technology; what is coded, stored, and what is not.”

 Tishan Hsu (b.
-1951, Boston) spent his very early years in Zurich, then grew up in Ohio, Wisconsin, Virginia, and New York.
+1951, Boston) lives and works in New York.
 He studied environmental design and architecture at MIT and received his BSAD in 1973 and M.Arch in 1975.
-While at MIT, Hsu studied film at the Carpenter Center, Harvard University.
-He moved to New York in 1979, where he currently resides.
 His first exhibition in New York was at Pat Hearn Gallery, and in 1987, he had a one-person show at Leo Castelli.
-Since the mid-1980s he has shown extensively in the United States, Europe, and Mexico.
-Hsu has served as a board member of White Columns, New York, and the Skowhegan School of Painting and Sculpture.
-He has been a professor of visual arts at Sarah Lawrence College and a visiting professor at Pratt Institute and Harvard University.
-Tishan Hsu’s survey exhibition, Liquid Circuit, was on view at SculptureCenter, New York from September 2020 to January 2021, following its first iteration at the Hammer Museum, Los Angeles.
+Hsu’s survey exhibition, Liquid Circuit, opened at SculptureCenter in 2020, following its first iteration at the Hammer Museum, Los Angeles.
 In 2021, his work was included in the 13th Gwangju Biennale, Minds Rising, Spirits Tuning; TECHNO at Museion, Bolzano, Italy; Zeros + Ones at KW Institute for Contemporary Art, Berlin; and The Poet-Engineers at Miguel Abreu Gallery, New York.
-In 2019, a one-person show, Delete, was held at Empty Gallery, Hong Kong.
-Hsu’s first solo exhibition at Miguel Abreu Gallery, skin-screen-grass, opened at Miguel Abreu Gallery in October 2021.
+In 2019, Delete, was held at Empty Gallery, Hong Kong.
+Hsu’s first New York gallery exhibition in 32 years, skin-screen-grass, opened at Miguel Abreu Gallery in October 2021.
 In 2022, His work was included in the 59th Venice Biennale: The Milk of Dreams, and in the 58th Carnegie International, Pittsburgh: Is it morning for you yet?
 Tishan Hsu: recent work is currently on view at the Secession, Vienna; and his first European survey exhibition will be held at MAMCO, Geneva, in March 2024.

-Tishan Hsu’s work is in the collection of The Metropolitan Museum of Art, New York; The Whitney Museum of American Art, New York; Museum of Contemporary Art, Los Angeles; Dallas Museum of Art, Texas; Centre Pompidou, Paris; Tate Modern, London; Museum für Moderne Kunst (MMK), Frankfurt am Main; High Museum, Atlanta; The Weisman Museum, Minneapolis; Terra Museum, Mexico City; Museum of Contemporary Art, North Miami; X Museum, Beijing; and The Rubell Family Collection, Miami.
-He was a Professor of Visual Arts at Sarah Lawrence College and has been a visiting professor at Pratt Institute and Harvard University.
+Tishan Hsu’s work is in the collection of The Metropolitan Museum of Art, New York; The Whitney Museum of American Art, New York; Museum of Contemporary Art, Los Angeles; Dallas Museum of Art, Texas; Centre Pompidou, Paris; Tate Modern, London; Museum für Moderne Kunst (MMK), Frankfurt am Main; Pinault Collection; High Museum, Atlanta; The Weisman Museum, Minneapolis; Terra Museum, Mexico City; Museum of Contemporary Art, North Miami; X Museum, Beijing; and The Rubell Family Collection, Miami.